Albert Murasira: Career

 Murasira is a professional military officer, and a serving member of the Rwandan Defense Forces.
 He joined the Rwanda military in 1988 and was commissioned in 1989.
 He has attended a series of military courses, from the Officer Cadet Course up to Defense Strategic Studies.
 He also has served in various leadership and command positions in the Rwandan military.

 He was a visiting lecturer in mathematics in the Faculty of Applied Sciences, at the National University of Rwanda (now University of Rwanda), from 1995 until 1998.
 He then served as the Director of Planning in the Ministry of Defense, from 1999 until 2004.

-For one year, ending in December 2005, he served as a Staff Officer in the African Union Mission in Sudan (AMIS), responsible for Information Technology in the Communication and Information System Department.
+For one year, ending in December 2005, he was a Staff Officer in the African Union Mission in Sudan (AMIS), responsible for Information Technology in the Communication and Information System Department.
 He then spent the next one year, serving as the Deputy Commandant of Rwanda Military Academy, in Gako, Bugesera District, in Southern Province, Rwanda.

 For the five years ending February 2012, he was serving as Chief of Joint General Staff responsible for Administration and Human Resource Management in the Rwandan Defense Forces.
-From February 2012 until October 2018, he served as chief executive officer of Zigama Credit and Saving Society.
+From February 2012 until October 2018, he was chief executive officer of Zigama Credit and Saving Society.

 On Thursday 18 October 2018, Major General Albert Murasira was named the 10th Minister for Defense since Rwanda became independent in 1962, replacing General James Kabarebe, who was appointed special adviser on security matters to the President of Rwanda.

 On Tuesday 6 June 2023, the President of Rwanda reshuffled the cabinet, replacing Major General Albert Murasira with Juvenal Marizamunda.